 EdChoice estimates 11% of public school students in Florida are eligible for funding.

-Gemm Learning is a Gardiner Scholarship approved provider.
+Gemm Learning is a Family Empowerment Scholarship (Gardiner) approved provider.

 Arizona Empowerment Scholarship Accounts